mendel5/windows/README.md

 # windows-setup
-How to set up Windows 10
+How to set up Windows 10.

+Note: The content is focused on Germany.

 ## Windows
 - O&O ShutUp10: https://www.oo-software.com/en/shutup10